 Saint Philip’s is a member faith community of Interfaith Community Services (ICS), which provides services to disadvantaged people, disabled individuals, and seniors.
 To learn more or to volunteer please click the “Interfaith Community Services” button below.

 Volunteers sell “Just Coffee,” fair-trade coffee that provides viable economic incentives for growers to remain on family lands, reducing the need to migrate to the US to find work.
+To buy coffee at $10/pound, and is sold between services in the Perry Garden.
 To learn more or to volunteer please click the “Just Coffee” button below.

 Tucson Interfaith HIV/AIDS Network (TIHAN)